-Military car loans are better than conventional car loans in a several ways:
+Military car loans are better than conventional car loans in several ways:

-Easier to get approval.
-It’s not difficult to get a car loan even if you have a mixed credit history.
-If you have military credentials, however, it’s even easier.
+- Easier to get approved.
 Military car loans are generally available even to service members with credit scores lower than the cutoff for regular car loans.
-What’s more, the approval process is usually faster.
+The approval process is usually faster as well.

-Lower interest rates.
-Lenders usually offer reduced interest rates for military car loans, such as a discount of 0.25 percent to 0.50 percent off their standard rates.
+- Lower interest rates.
+Lenders usually offer reduced interest rates or military car loans, such as a discount of 0.25 percent to 0.50 percent off their standard rates.
 A lower rate could save you a great deal of money in interest payments over the length of the loan.

-No prepayment penalty.
-If you pay off a military car loan early your lender will not charge a prepayment penalty, such as the one might come with regular car loans.
+- No prepayment penalty.
+If you pay off a military car loan early your lender will not charge a prepayment penalty, such as the one that can come with regular car loans.

-Lower down payment.
+- Lower down payment.
 You can pay less money up front for military auto loans, with some programs offering no-money-down loans.
-That makes it easier to save up enough for a purchase, though paying less upfront means you’ll to pay more in interest over the long run.
+That makes it easier to save up enough for a purchase, though paying less upfront means you’ll have to pay more interest over the long run.